~200-slide MS PowerPoint 2000

-First answers to FAQs: For $100 you'll get everything listed here regarding the financial seminar.
+First, answers to FAQs: For $100 you'll get everything listed here regarding this financial seminar.
 Everything is delivered as e-mail attachments (no downloading).
 There's no protection on any slide, so you're free to customize all you want.
-There's only sample script text on ~67 slides.
-The only financial seminar systems that are "blanket BD approved" are those where you can't change anything.
+There's only sample script text on ~60 slides.
+The only financial seminar systems that are "blanket Broker Dealer approved" are those where you can't change anything.
 So no, this is not "blanket BD approved."
 Saying the words, "Finra approved" is "illegal," according to Finra, because Finra does not approve nor disapprove of anything.
 The seminar is not what needs to be approved - each slide needs to be approved.
-So if your BD say no to a slide, then that means "you messed it up."
+So if your BD says no to a slide, then that means "you messed it up."
 So just fix that one slide or delete it, and move on.
 When all of your slides are approved, then the whole financial seminar can be approved by your BD.
 If your PC does not have PowerPoint installed now, then just go to an office supply store and buy Microsoft Office 365 for under $100, and then you'll have the newest Excel, Word, PowerPoint, and Internet Explorer.

 Topics: Financial Planning, Investment Management, and Retirement Planning

-This template marketing seminar is basically for you to get a jump-start on building your own custom investment seminar and/or one-on-one presentations.
+This template marketing seminar system is basically for you to get a jump-start on building your own custom financial seminar and/or one-on-one presentations.

 From your BD compliance department's point of view, they're approving or disapproving of each individual slide, not the whole seminar.
-So if you did something (like add numbers) to a slide to make it not approve, then just fix it or delete it and move on.
+So if you did something (like add numbers) to a slide to make it not approve, then just fix it or delete it, and then move on.

-It covers financial planning, all types of risk management (to show the need for insurance), retirement planning, investments, asset allocation, portfolio optimization, and more.
-It has scripts to help guide what to say for some slides.
+This financial seminar covers financial planning, all types of risk management (to show the need for insurance), retirement planning, investment management, asset allocation, portfolio optimization, and much more.
+It has generic sample scripts to help guide what to say for around 60 slides.

 Nothing is protected, so you can make any changes you want - hide, delete, edit, add new slides, insert clipart, animate graphics, add audio, etc.

-You buy a magic projector, plug it into the notebook's external monitor port, sometimes you'll need to press a function key, and then it usually just works.
+You'd buy a magic projector, plug it into the computer's external monitor port, sometimes you'll need to press a function key, and then it usually just works.
 If you're lucky, then your monitor will display the slide at the same time.

-But these magic gadgets are not free, but they get cheaper all the time.
+These magic gadgets are not free, but they get cheaper all the time.
 Plus it takes some doing to remember how to navigate between the slides when you're "on the spot."
-Even the best presenters mess up when someone wants to go back because you're going too fast for their note-taking.
+Even the best presenters mess up when someone wants to go back, because they talk too fast for note-taking.

 You basically push buttons on a remote, or keyboard, to move back and forth between slides.
 You talk about a slide, press next, talk about that one, etc. The point is to lead the audience through your dog & pony show, to the close, where you engage them as paying clients.

-This investor seminar was used mostly in the 20th century in Seattle with a consistent Boeing and Microsoft audience.
+This investor seminar was used mostly in the late 20th century in Seattle with a consistent Boeing and Microsoft audience.
 We always brought in about $500k - $1M in new managed money, which at an average of 1%, generated about $7,500 in annual fees.
 So it made a profit of a few grand the first year just about every time.
-Obviously, things have changed, but these basic marketing concepts remain the same.
+Obviously, things have changed (Boeing even left WA), but these basic marketing concepts remain the same.

 If You Want to Conduct Financial Planning Seminars, You Basically Have Five Choices: